-In the first panel, the name of the child that will be using the remote has to be chosen.
+In the first panel, the name of the young adult that will be using the remote has to be chosen.
 By using the textfield and buttons on the bottom of the panel, names can be added or deleted.

-After choosing the name of the child, the category has to be chosen.
+After choosing the name of the young adult, the category has to be chosen.
 If the 'Music' category is chosen, a song will be played when a choice is confirmed.

 The "Add File" and "Delete File" windows can be used to add and delete images.
 When adding files in the Music category, two steps have to be followed.
 In the first pop-up window, the image that has to be shown on the screen can be chosen.
 In the second pop-up window, the song related to this image has to be chosen.
 The chosen song has to be mp3 format.